dharmab/skyeye/docs/ADMIN.md

 Advanced users should consider sending their logs to a log aggregator such as [Grafana Cloud](https://grafana.com/products/cloud/logs/).
 If you do this, I also recommend using `--log-format=json` to log in JSON format, which is easier to search and filter when using an aggregator.

+## Autoscaling (Experimental)

+The included `skyeye-scaler` program is an optional autoscaler tool.
+It monitors a set of frequencies in SRS, and continually sends POST requests to a custom webhook.

+Whenever there is at least one non-bot client on any monitored SRS frequency, the webhook request has the parameter `action` set to the value `run`.
+When all monitored SRS frequencies are empty, the value is `stop`.

+This tool may be useful for people who only need to run SkyEye for a few hours or days out of the month.
+By implementing a small webservice or serverless function that creates or destroys a SkyEye instance on demand, the cost of running SkyEye can be reduced to a few dollars each month.

 # Installation

 ## Linux